BU-ISCIII/nextflow-scif/README.md

 }
 ```
-We have separated the configuration in several config files, the singularity and docker config files will enabled singularity and docker functionality and the path/url to the container:
+We have separated the configuration in several config files, the singularity and docker config files will enable singularity and docker and the path/url to the container:
 ```
 singularity {
   enabled = true